[music] paused

 Both queries use Without<T> filters.
 Without<Paddle> on the ball query means "only match entities that don't have a Paddle component."
 Without<Ball> on the paddle query means the opposite.

 Why?
 Because Bevy needs to prove that these two queries never access the same entity.
 If they could, we'd have a data race, one query mutably accessing Transform while another query also accesses it.
-The Without filters tell Bevy "these are completely separate groups of entities," so it can run them safely.
+The Without filters tell Bevy "these are completely separate groups of entities," so it can run them safely without runtime checks.

 Imagine two rectangles on screen.
 They overlap if they are not separated along any axis.
 A rectangle is separated from another if: